Robust preparation noncontextuality inequalities in the simplest scenario

-Preparation noncontextuality concerns a closely related feature, namely \emph{operational equivalence} among mixtures of preparations.
-Suppose there exists probability distributions $\{p_i\}$ and $\{q_i\}$ such that for all $j, k$
+Preparation noncontextuality concerns a closely related feature, namely \emph{operational equivalence} among preparations.
+Of particular relevance are operationally equivalent mixtures: suppose there exists probability distributions $\{p_i\}$ and $\{q_i\}$ such that for all $j, k$

 Then we say that the probabilistic mixtures, which might be written $\sum_i p_i \PI$ and $\sum_i q_i \PI$, are operationally equivalent.
 In principle it is possible that somebody invents a new measurement procedure $\Ms'$ such that $\sum_i p_i P(k | \PI, \Ms') \neq \sum_i q_i P(k|\PI, \Ms')$, in which case the apparent operational equivalence would evaporate.
 For the time being we will assume no such $\Ms'$ exists.
+In other words, we assume that the $\MJ$ are \emph{tomographically complete} or \emph{fiducial} \cite{lucien} for the $\PI$.

-In the language of quantum theory, where preparations $\PI$ are associated with density operators $\rho_i$, we are assuming that $\sum_i p_i \rho_i = \sum_i q_i \rho_i$.
-This follows from \cref{opequiv} if and only if the POVMs associated with the $\MJ$ are \emph{tomographically complete} \cite{tomocomplete} or \emph{fiducial} \cite{lucien} for the density operators spanned by the $\rho_i$.
-This crucial issue will be returned to later.
+This assumption can be made without specifying any particular operational theory, but as an example: in the language of quantum theory, where preparations $\PI$ are associated with density operators $\rho_i$, we need that $\sum_i p_i \rho_i = \sum_i q_i \rho_i$.
+This follows from \cref{opequiv} if and only if the POVM elements associated with the $\MJ$ span the space of operators defined by the $\rho_i$ \cite{tomocomplete}.

 What can explain the inability of any measurement to distinguish $\sum_i p_i \PI$ from $\sum_i q_i \PI$?
 The most natural explanation is that this ``distinction without a difference'' is no distinction at all: